mrsimpson/slides-data-in-motion/slides.md

 ### Which led to microservices

-_"generate a picture illustrating client service communication in micro services"_
+_"generate a picture illustrating client service communication in microservices"_

 <img src="/microservices-by-DALL-E.webp" class="h-90"/>